 optional for suite-style

 |How many students||Range from 320 to 1380 students||Range from 142 to 360 students|

 More about residence

 Applying to residence as a high school student

-- Submit your Residence Community Ranking Form and a $500 non-refundable deposit by 9 am Eastern Daylight Time (EDT) on June 11, 2018, AND
+- submitting your Residence Community Ranking Form and a $500 non-refundable deposit by 9 am Eastern Daylight Time (EDT) on June 3, 2019, AND

-- Meet any conditions outlined on your Offer of Admission.
+- meeting any conditions outlined on your Offer of Admission

 Conrad Grebel University College is another on-campus residence that requires a separate application.

 Let us take care of finding you a place to live!
 Reserve your guaranteed residence spot by applying to one of our upper-year residences.

 No, you don't need to live in residence.
 Our Off-Campus Housing Office can help you find a room or apartment in the community.
 Or if you have family in the area, you can live with them.